Zheng Zhi: International career

 Zheng joined the Chinese under-23 national team as the only player called up from the third tier.
 He made his debut for the Chinese national team on 7 December 2002 in a 3–1 win against Syria.
 He scored his first international goal on 29 January 2004 in a 1–0 win against Macedonia.
 After Zhu Guanghu took over as the manager in 2005, he was shifted into centre midfield and cemented his spot as the national team's first choice midfielder.
 Zheng captained the under-23 national team that competed at the 2008 Summer Olympics.
 Under Gao Hongbo's management, Zheng was appointed captain of the national team.
 In an interview on 3 August 2016, Zheng said, "This is the last time I will be in the final stage of FIFA World Cup qualification," indicating that after the 2018 FIFA World Cup, he would retire from the national team.
 On 2 June 2018, Zheng won his 100th cap for China in a 2–0 win against Thailand, making him the fourth Chinese footballer to win 100 caps.

 On 16 June 2023, the Chinese FA held a retirement ceremony for Zheng prior to the national team's 4-0 win against Myanmar in Dalian.
 Zheng eventually played 108 games for China and scored 15 goals.

+Coaching Career

+On 3 January 2026, Zheng was appointed as the head coach of Qingdao West Coast.